Nord Stream 2: Why Germany will never give in on its Russia pipeline

 Nord Stream 2 is a pipeline that, when completed, will pump gas directly from Russia to Germany, at the expense of Central and Eastern Europe and despite objections from the EU.
 The Russian motivations are no big secret here: since Nord Stream 2 would run through the Baltic Sea and not the Ukrainian countryside, Ukraine would be eliminated from the transit system that delivers Russian gas to Europe.
 Putin would then have greater freedom of action to wage war there, Kiev would no longer have any leverage in Moscow and Brussels and the Kremlin would have an emergency switch for Germany’s energy supply.
 It is not the first time that Russia, which regards the independent states on its western border as transitory, has tried to close the distance to Germany.

 It is less obvious why the entire German establishment gives the impression that it shares Putin’s view of the post-Soviet space.
 The explanation is as banal as it is terrifying.
 After the Fukushima nuclear disaster in 2011, German Chancellor Angela Merkel accelerated the phase-out of nuclear energy in her country by taking power plants off the grid without a plan to replace the loss of energy supply.
-As a result, Germany’s dependence on fossil fuels has increased significantly.
+This has significantly increased Germany’s dependence on fossil fuels.
 And Gazprom offers the cheapest gas supplies.
 Germany continues to adhere to ambitious climate targets, but the more pressing needs of German industry, the consumption habits of German voters and Merkel’s mismanagement of energy policy have cemented Germany’s dependence on Russia.

 Nord Stream 2: Germany is in the super election year 2021 – EU and US opposition to pipeline